Office Locations v

 We are also extremely experienced in representing union members who have suffered workplace injuries, as well as injured civil servant, state and city/municipal employees.
 When you're involved in a third-party workplace injury, in which a non-job-related factor is involved, recognizing a workers comp claim can be even more complex.

-So if you were injured at work, call the Law Offices of Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP today toll-free at (800) 692-3717 or contact us online for a free evaluation.
-There is no obligation and every discussion is personalized and confidential.
+So, if you were injured at work, call the Pasternack Tilker Ziegler Walsh Stanton & Romano LLP today toll-free at (800) 692-3717 or contact us online for a free evaluation.
+There is no obligation, and every discussion is personalized and confidential.